sagemath/trac_to_gh/Issue 2715.md

 # Issue 2715: sage -coverage currently counts functions that are defined in doctests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2715

 Original creator: mhansen